Cirque du Soleil ties Asian expansion to Macau

 "For India right now, it's the same as China, it's establishing a touring show first then it will probably take four years before we have such a strong presence that we can contemplate having a permanent show (in New Delhi and Mumbai)."

-In addition, he said Cirque du Soleil wants to build on its positive experiences from previous tours in other Asian cities such as Seoul, Taipei and Manila.

-"We started in Korea a few years back and we have become a very, very important brand in that country."
+"We started in Korea a few years back and we have become a very, very important brand in that country," he said.

 (Edited by Paul Casciato)